 "The level of participation in the community is often dependent on the level of physical and cognitive ability of people.
-Maintaining health and wellbeing as we age is therefore integral to continuing participation."30
+Maintaining health and wellbeing as we age is therefore integral to continuing participation."28

-Council currently contributes approximately 17% of the cost of the HACC program with the remainder funded through State Government and service fees charged to clients.
+Council currently contributes approximately 17% to the cost of the Home and Community Care program with the remainder funded through State Government and client service fees.
 It is anticipated that Council's contribution will remain at that level unless government policy commitments change.